 - Sinopharm COVID-19 Vaccine - Beijing Bio Institute of Biological Products

 If you have any questions regarding this policy, please contact Kim Wetzel 213-624-1200 ext.
 3530 or email@example.com

 2. What are the COVID-19 on-campus safety protocols?

-- Face covering worn over nose and mouth when on-campus
+- Unvaccinated individuals must wear face masks over nose and mouth when on campus

 1. When does the Fall Quarter begin and end?